wsast/docs/commonrules.md

 Relaxes the requirement that prefix types need to match when checking rules; if this is set to true then any prefix type will match.

+**function AND variable AND data/traced-as-dynamic**

+Specifies that the _traced_ element of a rule (which is normally ignored for static scans) is used to specify that the expression in question should be dynamic.

+For example if there was a function rule matching function `InsecureMethod(String tracedParam)` normally `InsecureMethod("test")` would match in a static scan, as the traced input requirement is ignored for this scan type.

+If `traced-as-dynamic` is enabled then the expression passed must be dynamic, for example `InsecureMethod(someVariable)` or `InsecureMethod("test" + someVariable)` or `InsecureMethod(o.getVar())`.

 **function/relax-param-types**

 Relaxes the requirement that parameter types must match.